Skip to main content

 Behavior

-They stay in their territory even if the living conditions become worse for them.
-White rhinos only explore new areas together with a close buddy.
+The territory of an African rhinoceros is only 8 square miles (20 square kilometers) in size.
+Nevertheless, they stay in their territory even if the living conditions become worse for them.
+They only explore new areas together with a close buddy.

 Black Rhinoceros Black Rhinoceros - Photo: 2630ben/Shutterstock